Arcturus816/Impact-of-Built-Environment/README.md

 built environment of a community and the number and severity of crashes in that area.
 Features of the built environment (which include roads, crosswalks, bike paths, and traffic signals) can be augmented or replaced.
-To more easily discuss the number and severity of crashes in a small region, we define the concept of "crash density" as
+To more easily discuss the number and severity of crashes across heterogeneous regions, we define the concept of "crash density" as

 $$